rltvty/olkelda/traveltips.md

 # What to bring
 Please don't bring presents.
 Your presence with us on our special day is all we desire.

 Don't bring formal clothes.
-Dress will hiking attire at the ceremony and casual at dinner.
+Dress will be hiking attire at the ceremony and casual at dinner.

 Do bring functional clothes, rain coats, and good (waterproof) shoes for some short hikes.